 About Thermal Stitch

-Thermal Stitch Crochet Potholder Pattern
+Thermal Half Double Crochet Potholder Pattern

-Please scroll down for the free pattern or get the ad-free & print-friendly version with step by step photo and written instructions for a small fee from my Etsy or Ravelry stores.
+Please scroll down for the free pattern or get the ad-free & print-friendly version with step-by-step photo and written instructions for a small fee from my Etsy or Ravelry stores.

-Save this pin to your Pinterest board so you can access this pattern easily whenever you need it!
+Save this pin to your Pinterest board so you can easily access this pattern whenever you need it.

 Difficulty